alvacat/careers-networking-coffees-vs-formal-interviews/README.md

 # Networking Coffees vs. Formal Interviews

 Interviews, whether networking/informational or formal interviews, require preparation and enthusiasm.
-All meetings are really job interviews so don’t go unprepared!
+All meetings are really job interviews, so don’t go unprepared!
 You never know if an informational meeting will lead to a job.
-But there are differences between the two and this whitepaper will outline the differences between a networking/informational interview/coffee meeting and a formal job interview.
+But there are differences between the two and this content will outline the differences between a networking/informational interview/coffee meeting and a formal job interview.
 Ready?

 ## What is the Purpose of the Informational Interview

 The networking, informational interview, or the “coffee meeting” is a one-on-one conversation that you initiate in which you seek advice on your career, industry, culture etc.   You’re inviting someone in your network or someone you’ve met through a 2nd degree connection to meet and have a conversation.
 You can use these conversations to learn about a job and the skills and background that are considered a fit at a person’s company.
 It’s good to talk with someone who works in the industry you want to learn about or has the specific job you are looking for.
 These meetings are a great way to practice your interview skills.
 They are also useful if you know what type of job you want but could use some advice on breaking into the industry or that specific company.

 A few things to note: